Singapore & Indonesia

 - Nusa Lembongan

-Imagine a city with more than five million people; with little traffic, poverty, or crime; with plenty of green spaces, great public transportation, and clean streets; with a population of diverse cultures that mix seamlessly without losing their identity.
-It sounds impossible, doesn’t it?
-Well, Singapore is all of those things, and much more.
+Imagine a city with more than five million people crammed into a small island nation; with virtually no traffic congestion, poverty, or crime; with abundant green spaces, phenomenal public transportation, and streets so clean you could probably eat off them (though we don’t recommend trying); with a population representing diverse cultures that mix seamlessly without losing their distinct identities.
+It sounds completely impossible, doesn’t it?
+Like an urban planner’s fever dream?
+Well, Singapore is somehow all of those things, and much more.
+We’re still trying to figure out how they pulled it off.

-Singapore is the 70th country we’ve travelled to together, and we couldn’t have chosen a better place to celebrate.
-We feel right at home here, maybe because of the city’s cosmopolitan vibe and super friendly people.
-Or maybe because the city is modern and forward looking, while at the same time preserving its historical architecture and traditions.
+Singapore is the 70th country we’ve traveled to together, and we couldn’t have chosen a better place to celebrate this milestone.
+We feel right at home here, though we’re not entirely sure why.
+Maybe it’s the city’s cosmopolitan vibe and the genuinely friendly people who seem delighted to give directions even when we haven’t asked.
+Maybe it’s because the city is relentlessly modern and forward-looking — gleaming skyscrapers, cutting-edge infrastructure, technology everywhere — while simultaneously preserving its historical architecture and traditions with obvious care.
+It’s a city that refuses to choose between past and future, and somehow makes both work.

-We finished our Singapore visit by heading to the Marina Bay neighborhood — home of the iconic Marina Bay Sands hotel and the giant city park called Gardens by the Bay.
-We wandered among the lush greenery, ending up at the manmade yet pretty Supertree Grove.
-We got there just in time for the sound and light show, which drew a crowd of tourists and locals, all enjoying the free entertainment as the heat of the day subsided into the evening.
+We finished our Singapore visit by heading to the Marina Bay neighborhood — home of the iconic Marina Bay Sands hotel that looks like a giant surfboard balanced on three towers, and the massive urban park called Gardens by the Bay.
+We wandered among the lush tropical greenery, eventually ending up at the futuristic Supertree Grove, which features enormous tree-like structures covered in actual plants.
+We arrived just in time for the evening sound and light show, which drew a mixed crowd of tourists with cameras and locals who’ve probably seen it a hundred times but still showed up.
+Everyone enjoyed the free entertainment as the oppressive heat of the day finally subsided into a more tolerable evening.

 - Hotel: The Clan